5G: Frequency bands and coverage

 5G networks use multiple parts of the radio spectrum.
 They operate across three main frequency ranges—low, mid, and high bands—which balance speed, coverage, and signal quality differently.

 Between 2016 and 2019, regulators in many regions, including the United States and the European Union, reallocated large sections of spectrum for 5G through auctions and new licensing rules.
 By 2019, more than 50 countries had assigned or planned to assign 5G frequencies.

-In 3GPP Release 16, the standard added 5G NR-U, allowing operation in unlicensed as well as licensed spectrum.
+In 3GPP Release 16, the standard added 5G NR-U, allowing operation in both unlicensed and licensed spectrum.

 Frequency ranges

 The 5G New Radio (NR) interface defines two main operating ranges: